Instructor: Professor Victor Norman

 Honesty.
 Tests, homework assignments, and projects are to be done individually, and must consist of your own original work.
 You may discuss ideas about homework assignments, but you are not to look at anyone else's code.
 Submitting the work of one of your classmate's as your own (even with their knowledge) is academic fraud; and any detected duplication of work will be dealt with in accordance with Calvin's policies on Academic Honesty.
 Likewise, giving another person your work to hand in as their own constitutes academic fraud and may result in a failing grade (F) for both parties.

-In general, you should expect to spend at least 2 hours outside of class for every hour you spend in class, in reading, studying your notes, and doing your labs.
+In general, you should expect to spend at least 2 hours outside of class for every hour you spend in class, in programming, and studying your notes.

 Classroom Dynamics: Please feel free to ask questions whenever something is unclear.

 The only stupid question is the one not asked.